patternfetch Stock chart pattern detection API

 head & shoulders · bearish

-One POST /v1/brief (or the MCP tool patternfetch_brief) with { ticker, timeframe } detects multi-bar chart patterns on stocks & ETFs — double_top, double_bottom, head_and_shoulders — plus 1–2 bar candlestick patterns, all in analysis.patterns.
-Each directional pattern carries a geometric confidence (0..1), the candle index at, the span, and an evidence block: the backtested base rate + 95% CI for that pattern, timeframe and confidence band on a US-equities corpus.
+TL;DR — One POST /v1/brief (or the MCP tool patternfetch_brief) with { ticker, timeframe } detects multi-bar chart patterns on stocks & ETFs — double_top, double_bottom, head_and_shoulders — plus 1–2 bar candlestick patterns, all in analysis.patterns.
+Each directional pattern carries a geometric confidence (0..1), the candle index at, the span, and an evidence block: the backtested hit rate, the pattern-free baseline for that market, timeframe and horizon, the lift between them and a cluster-robust 95% interval on that lift.
+So the model can tell a real shift in the odds from the market's own drift.
 No charting, no image recognition — it reads the adjusted numeric series.

 Chart patterns vs candlestick patterns